meursyphus/flitter/README.md

 ## Why Flitter?

+1. **Powerful Rendering Engine**: Flitter's core strength lies in its advanced rendering capabilities, allowing for smooth handling of complex graphics and animations.

-1. **Easy Learning Curve**: Uses syntax similar to Flutter, allowing mobile developers to easily adapt to the web environment.
+2. **Easy Learning Curve**: Uses syntax similar to Flutter, allowing mobile developers to easily adapt to the web environment while leveraging a powerful web-based rendering engine.

-2. **High Performance**: Handles complex graphics smoothly with an optimized rendering pipeline.
+3. **High Performance**: The optimized rendering pipeline ensures smooth performance even with complex, data-intensive visualizations.

-3. **Flexibility**: Abstracts SVG and Canvas manipulation, allowing developers to focus on business logic.
+4. **Flexibility**: Abstracts SVG and Canvas manipulation, allowing developers to focus on business logic while the rendering engine handles the low-level drawing operations.

-4. **Renderer Selection**: Can choose between SVG and Canvas renderers as needed, meeting various graphic requirements.
+5. **Renderer Selection**: Can choose between SVG and Canvas renderers as needed, meeting various graphic requirements and allowing for the best performance in different scenarios.

-5. **Reusability**: Increases code reusability through a component-based approach.
+6. **Reusability**: Increases code reusability through a component-based approach, enabled by the underlying rendering engine's architecture.

 ## Contributing